 - Remove words closely associated with any particular gender from job descriptions

-- Make the candidates take a work sample test- this will help in comparison of candidates and determine future job performance in an effective manner.
+- Make the candidates take a work sample test- this will help in comparison of candidates and determine future job performance effectively.

 - Use data and numbers more.
 Keep personal likability aside by crediting them with numerical scores.

-- Use a software program that ensures a level playing field for the judgement of the candidates.
-Do not allow surface demographic information or characteristics to seep into your mind during the interview.
+- Use a software program that ensures a level playing field for the judgment of the candidates.
+During the interview, do not allow surface demographic information or characteristics to seep into your mind.

-- Do not neglect the diversity goals that your organisation has set.
+- Do not neglect the diversity goals that your organization has set.
 Make sure to track them at every stage to see how well they are being accomplished.

 Read also: How to conduct an unbiased interview?

 Curbing unconscious bias, especially in the interview process is a difficult task.
-However, with the right tools and equipping your business with the apt processes, it can significantly reduce the impact of unfair hiring practices in your recruitment process.
-BarRaiser is committed to ensure rich insights to help make data-driven decisions with an emphasis on regular diversity training for the hiring managers in order for them to recognise and reduce their unconscious biases and blind spots.
+However, the right tools and equipping your business with the apt processes can significantly reduce the impact of unfair hiring practices in your recruitment process.
+BarRaiser is committed to ensuring rich insights to help make data-driven decisions, emphasizing regular diversity training for hiring managers to recognize and reduce their unconscious biases and blind spots.